Teach dyslexic kids reading, guide for ages 5-10+

 6. Blending Sounds –Blending Sounds Card

-Step by Step – Each step on the reading staircase has a card to use, that has a fun game.
+• Take it step by step – Each step on the reading staircase has a card with a fun game.
 Play the game with the child.
-If they are able to match the correct words, sounds.
-You may move on to the next step, or play again for more practice.
+If they match the correct words and sounds, you can move on to the next step.
+You can also play again for more practice.

-Gaps in Learning – Do one step at a time on “Reading Staircase”, see card above.
-If the child struggles with any of the steps, this shows where they may have a gap in their learning.
-The child may need more help in this area, to make them a better reader.
+• Look for gaps in learning – Focus on one step at a time on the “Reading Staircase.”
+If the child struggles, it shows a gap in their learning.
+They may need extra help in this area to become a better reader.

-Word Lists – The fun games on the “Reading Staircase” cards can be played time and time again.
-Using the “Words List” cards to practise more words and sounds.
-The more the child practises words, sounds, the better they will become at reading and writing.
+• Try learning new words – The fun games on the “Reading Staircase” cards can be played repeatedly.
+Use the “Words List” cards to practise more words and sounds.
+The more the child practises, the better they will get at reading and writing.